JeffersonLab/halla_molana/moller_analysis/README.md

 # __MOLANA Analysis (2020 version)__
 Repository for **MOLANA** Analysis code.
 This code is to be used in conjunction with Don Jones' **MOLANA** [raw data decoder](https://github.com/jonesdc76/moller_analyser).
 This version of the code is intended to be used with a persistent database that maintains prompt results.

+> All of the wrappers for the ROOT/C++ analysis scripts are written in Bash.
+I believe this is the best route from a readability standpoint; the ROOT/C++ code should be reasonably familiar to anyone using this and the Bash wrapper should be easily readible by anyone familiar with Linux OS's.
+The other route, perhaps with some benefit as far as constructing a GUI, could be Python. --Eric King

 ## How to use run\_molana\_analysis.sh
 The sript *run_molana_analysis.sh* works out all the required coordination between ROOT macros, bash scripts and MOLANA decoder program.